 This procedure will show you how to create an IAM admin user and assign that user to the Administrator’s group.

-CREATING AN IAM ADMIN USER AND ADDING USER TO ADMINISTRATOR’S GROUP
+CREATE AN IAM ADMIN USER AND ADD USER TO ADMINISTRATOR’S GROUP

 Step 1: Log in to your Amazon Web Services Management Console.